Site icon Cloudian

 Object Storage Architecture: How Does It Work?

 Object storage is fundamentally different from traditional file and block storage in the way it handles data.
-In an object storage system, each piece of data is stored as an object, which contains both the data itself and a unique identifier, known as an object ID.
+In an object storage system, each piece of data is stored as an object, which can include data, metadata, and a unique identifier, known as an object ID.
 This ID allows the system to locate and retrieve the object without relying on hierarchical file structures or block mappings, enabling faster and more efficient data access.

 Metadata Index